 Objectively Assess Your Current Exhibit

-Maybe your exhibit design will work great again this year, but maybe it needs updated.
-In order to fully assess your exhibit, you may need to actually set it up and look at what you like and what you don't like.
+Maybe your exhibit design will work great again this year, but maybe it needs to be updated.
+In order to fully assess your exhibit, you may need to actually set it up and look at what you like and what you don’t like.

 There may not be any design changes needed, but by assessing the exhibit, you may discover the need for repairs.
 Check the condition and the design to ensure you are ready for the first show of the year.